dseeni/TechArtDemos/README.md

 - Axis Constraint Snap along axis *[X, Y, Z]*
 - Object or Component full snap *[XYZ]*
-- Supports planar snapping with XY YZ ZX set to active on the move tool similar to 3Ds-Max
-- Extends Maya's *Keep Spacing* to include components and objects for easy alignment and snapping

-#### SnapAlign adds the following features
+#### SnapAlign appends the following features

 - Object or Component Planar Snap along plane *[XY, YZ, ZX]*

-- Snap to Edge Center and Face Centers as well as verticies
+- Snap to edge center and face centers as well as components
+- Planar snap with XY YZ ZX set as active tool handle on the move tool similar to 3Ds-Max
+- SnapAlign extends Maya's *Keep Spacing* to include components *and* objects for easy alignment and snapping

 #### Edge Center and Face Center Snapping Demo
 ![](./DemoExamples/cmdsSnapAlignFaceEdgeCenter.gif)